 STEP #3: TAKE THIS “TEST” TO REGISTER

-Q: Would you be willing to share more details of the aluminum trailer that you built; dimensions, sizes of channels, etc?
+Q: Would you be willing to share more details of the aluminium trailer that you built; dimensions, sizes of channels, etc?

 Q: Where did you source the axle mounts?

 A: I was to fabricate my own axle mounts but the shop where I sourced the axles made me a price too good to pass up.
 I had them made out of stainless steel for strength and rust protection.
 They are not difficult to fabricate and, if you don’t feel up to it, any fab shop can make those for you.
 The spacing of the brackets will depend on the axles, suspension, and the desired ride height.
 Any trailer parts store will be able to figure that out for you if you correctly explain what you want.

 Q: Where did you buy the tilting / swivel / moving fenders?